Submissions

 Review Process

-All texts submitted for publication will be reviewed by at least two experts in the relevant field.
-Authors will receive feedback, and revisions may be requested if deemed necessary by the reviewers.
+All manuscripts submitted for publication will be evaluated under a double-blind peer-review system by at least two external specialists in the relevant field.
+Authors will receive feedback, and revisions may be requested whenever deemed necessary by the reviewers.

 Footnotes

-Should be numbered sequentially and placed on the relevant page.
+Footnotes must be numbered sequentially and inserted on the page to which they refer.

 Notes

-Published texts are the sole responsibility of the authors.
-Unpublished manuscripts will not be returned unless expressly requested.
-Accepted texts may not be published in the immediate next issue, depending on the review process.
+Published texts are the sole responsibility of their respective authors.
+Unpublished originals will not be returned unless expressly requested.
+Accepted manuscripts may not be published in the issue immediately following their submission, as publication is subject to the review process.

 Plagiarism Prevention

-Preventing plagiarism in submitted articles is essential to ensure academic integrity and scientific credibility.
-Authors must strictly follow citation and referencing standards, properly acknowledging all sources used.
+The prevention of plagiarism in submitted articles is essential to ensuring academic integrity and scientific credibility.
+Authors must therefore strictly adhere to citation and referencing standards, appropriately acknowledging all sources used.

-The journal From Research to Practices: Studies of an Educational Nature, in line with its Ethics and Best Practices Statement, will monitor for signs of plagiarism and comply with legal requirements regarding defamation, copyright infringement, and plagiarism.
+The journal From Research to Practice: Studies in Education, in accordance with its Statement of Ethics and Good Practices, will remain attentive to indications of plagiarism and will comply with all legal requirements concerning defamation, copyright infringement and plagiarism.

-Ethical practices strengthen responsible and transparent scientific production.
+The adoption of ethically guided practices strengthens responsible and transparent scientific production.

 Privacy Statement

-Names and addresses submitted in this journal will be exclusively used for the provided services in this publication, and will not be made available for different purposes or to third parties.
+The names and addresses provided in this journal will be used exclusively for the services offered by this publication and will not be made available for any other purposes or to third parties.